Baby Crowning - Everything You Need To Know

 Yes, crowning indicates that labor and delivery is imminent in most cases (8).

 Understanding the stages of childbirth is helpful as it prepares you for the events in the maternity ward or delivery room and prompts you to practice effective pain management.
-Baby crowning is that stage of vaginal delivery when you should be conscious about your pushes.
+Baby crowning is that stage of vaginal delivery (normal delivery) when you should be conscious about your pushes.
 As the baby’s head is trying to open the vagina at this stage, excess pushing could result in vaginal tears and extreme pain.
 If your baby is crowning, wait for your nurse or midwife’s signal to push.
 Seek their help in resisting the urge to push as they can check if there is any intervention in a baby’s safe delivery.

 Infographic: How To Prevent Vaginal Tear And Stop Oneself From Pushing?